EqualityAI/Checklist/newMain.md

 <details>
   <summary><font size="2"><i>Sneak peak ...</i></font></summary>
   To create a fair preprocessing ML algorithm, you will need to incorporate two crucial functions into your ML workflow:  a mitigation method and a fairness metric.
 Mitigation methods are employed to address bias in data and/or machine learning models and achieve fairness in output.
-Fairness metrics are needed to mathematically represent the fairness or bias levels of a machine learning model. <br />
+Fairness metrics are needed to mathematically represent the fairness or bias levels of a machine learning model. <br></br>

-Let’s assemble the “ingredients” and get started!
+Let’s assemble the "ingredients" and get started! <br></br>

-  #### **Ingredients**
+**Ingredients**
 * Your research question (or run our use case)
 * Source data (or use our sample data)
 * Fairness metric